 From time-to-time, we are involved in certain legal actions arising in the ordinary course of business.
-In management's opinion, based upon the advice of counsel, the outcomes of such actions are not expected to have a material adverse effect on our future financial position or results of operations.
+In management's opinion, the outcomes of such actions are not expected to have, either individually or in the aggregate, a material adverse effect on our future financial position or results of operations.

-14. RETIREMENT PLANS:
+12. RETIREMENT PLANS:

 Substantially all of our U.S. employees are eligible to participate in the OraSure Technologies, Inc. 401(k) Plan (the "401(k) Plan").
 The 401(k) Plan permits voluntary employee contributions to be excluded from an employee's current taxable income under provisions of Internal Revenue Code Section 401(k) and the regulations thereunder.
 The 401(k) Plan also provides for us to match employee contributions up to \$4 per year.
-Contributions to the 401(k) Plan, net of forfeitures, were \$553, \$592, and \$533 in 2013, 2012, and 2011, respectively.
+We contributed to the 401(k) Plan, net of forfeitures, \$565, \$553, and \$592 in 2014, 2013, and 2012, respectively.

 In addition to our 401(k) plan, we offer a nonqualified deferred compensation plan to permit eligible highly compensated employees of the Company to defer receipt and taxation of their compensation each year.
 We also may make discretionary contributions to the accounts of the participating employees in any amount either in cash or stock.
 Participants in the plan may not purchase OraSure stock as an investment vehicle.
-As of December 31, 2013 and 2012, the value of the assets associated with this plan was \$677 and \$89, respectively, and is included in other assets in our consolidated balance sheet.
+As of December 31, 2014 and 2013, the value of the assets associated with this plan was \$1,234 and \$677, respectively, and is included in other assets in our consolidated balance sheet.
 Our obligation related to the deferred compensation plan is included in other liabilities in our consolidated balance sheet.
-As of December 31, 2013 and 2012, our total obligation under this plan was \$677 and \$89, respectively.
+As of December 31, 2014 and 2013, our total obligation under this plan was \$1,234 and \$677, respectively.

 Effective January 2, 2012, all regular full-time employees of DNAG are eligible to participate in the DNA Genotek Registered Retirement Savings Plan (the "RRSP").
 The RRSP permits voluntary employee contributions to be excluded from an employee's current taxable income and receive tax preferred treatment with Revenue Canada.
 The RRSP also provides for DNAG to match employee contributions up to \$2 per year.
-Contributions to the RRSP were \$126 and \$113 in 2013 and 2012, respectively.
+We contributed to the RRSP \$136, \$126, and \$113 in 2014, 2013, and 2012, respectively.

-15. QUARTERLY DATA (Unaudited):
+13. QUARTERLY DATA (Unaudited):

-The following tables summarize the quarterly results of operations for each of the quarters in 2013 and 2012.
+The following tables summarize the quarterly results of operations for each of the quarters in 2014 and 2013.
 These quarterly results are unaudited, but in the opinion of management, have been prepared on the same basis as our audited financial information and include all adjustments (consisting only of normal recurring adjustments) necessary for a fair presentation of the information set forth herein.